QuestPDF/QuestPDF-Documentation/docs/.vitepress/theme/license/documents/sources/terms-of-service.md

 ## General Provisions

-**Entire Agreement.** These Terms, together with the applicable License Agreement, the License Selection Guide, any signed Order Form, Enterprise Addendum, or other mutually executed commercial agreement, and any mutually executed data protection addendum, form the entire agreement between you and QuestPDF regarding their subject matter and supersede prior discussions on that subject.
+**Entire Agreement.** These Terms, together with the applicable License Agreement, the License Selection Guide, the Security Policy, the Privacy Policy, any signed Order Form, Enterprise Addendum, or other mutually executed commercial agreement, and any mutually executed data protection addendum, form the entire agreement between you and QuestPDF regarding their subject matter and supersede prior discussions on that subject.

 **Purchase Orders.** Any pre-printed or standard terms contained in a purchase order, vendor portal, procurement workflow, or similar customer document do not apply unless QuestPDF expressly accepts them in a signed agreement.